 - Trays - After fitting the tray, the entire unit must be tested for leakage.
 It is important that the tray and the walls of an enclosure are leak-free.
 This helps to contain the water in the tray and prevent it from spreading to other areas.

 - Corrosion Testing - A corroding material is not advisable for bathrooms, as it is in constant contact with water, soaps, detergents and shampoos that you use.
-The colour of the corroding material mars the look of bath area making it essential to purchase high-quality metal fittings.
+The colour of the corroding material mars the look of the bath area, making it essential to purchase high-quality metal fittings.

-- Strong , Durable and Smooth Doors:.
-Look for doors with smooth mechanism.
+- Strong, Durable and Smooth Doors:.
+Look for doors with smooth mechanisms.
 The condition of doors is vital to the durability of your shower enclosure.
 The rollers and the grooves should not be easily destructible by water or bathing chemicals.

 - Thickness: Shower doors must be made of a minimum 4mm thick toughened safety glass, the ideal choice being 6mm.

 - Seals on the shower enclosure must be water-tight